tintindas/blog/src/routes/posts/2022/Making_this_blog/making-this-blog.md

 ## The Why

-**Why make a blog anyway?** It's not like anyone is ever going to read it.
+Why make a blog anyway?
+It's not like anyone is ever going to read it.
 Blogs are so 2005.
 Realistically, if I want an audience I should start a Tiktok page (channel?) or something.

 To be quite honest, the only reason I am creating this blog is to procrastinate doing some homework.
 I really should be studying some Computer Graphics at the moment instead of whatever it is I am doing.
-But who am I to stop myself from indulging in some self-destructive behaviour.
+But who am I to stop myself from indulging in some sweet sweet self-destructive behaviour.

 ## The What